Pedro05Souza/old-eggsauce/docs/README.md

 ![alt text](image-2.png)

-This is an open source Discord bot project made as a personal project by [Alexius Dias](github.com/AlexiusMD) and [Pedro Souza](github.com/Pedro05Souza).
-This bot's purpose was made for a friends-only server with the intention of gaining a currency named as `eggbux` during calls, the current rate is set at 1 eggbux every 10 seconds of call time.
-You can use the currency to buy custom an immense amount of commands.
-If you want to use this bot in your server, it is recommended that every member has the same roles, same permissions so the experience can be as best as the bot can provide.
-This project has built-in support for MongoDB.
+This is a Discord bot project made as a personal project by  [Pedro Souza](github.com/Pedro05Souza).
+With time to time contributions from [Alexius Dias](github.com/AlexiusMD).

 ## How to run this repository locally: